-To replace the battery in the Remote Lock Control transmitter:
+To replace the battery in the Remote Keyless Entry transmitter:

-- Carefully pry off the cover by inserting a dime (or similar object) in a slot between the covers and twist. - 2.
-Lift off the back cover. - Remove and replace the battery.
-Use one battery, type CR2032, or a similar type.
-Put new battery in printed side down. - Replace the front cover.
-Make sure the cover is on tightly so water won't get in. - 5.
-Check the transmitter operation.
+- Carefully pry off the cover by inserting a dime (or similar object) in a slot between the covers and twist. - Lift off the back cover. - Remove and replace the battery.
+Use one battery. type CR2032, or a similar type.
+Put the new battery in, printed side down. - 4.
+Replace the front cover.
+Make sure the cover is on tightly so water won't get in. - Check the transmitter operation.
+If the transmitter does not work after battery replacement, it may need to be resynchronized or matched to your vehicle.
+See "Resychronization" in the Index.